BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-05-14-top-10-games-in-my-steam-backlog-2020.md

 <!--more-->

+**Edit:** It took me a little over a year and 1 week to do it, but I've now played all the games in this list.
+Several of them ended up being in my [Top 10 Games I Played in 2020]({% post_url 2020-12-30-top-10-games-i-played-in-2020 %}) list as well, so it goes without saying that I really enjoyed these games!

 Like with the previous Steam backlog list, you'll see a few ports of older games here.
 I still love when games get PC ports, because it's just such a flexible platform thanks to Steam's streaming features.
 I can stream games to my phone